 You should not be looking at the walls while swimming, only at the ceiling.

-If you have the correct position of the head, your hips and legs will be at the surface which will create a nice and less resistant swimming glide.
+If you have the correct position of the head, your hips and legs will be at the surface, which will create a nice, less resistant glide.

 Backstorke head position